Silvinit

 Silvinit is a Russian company involved in the production of mineral fertilizes.
-The company delivers its products to all regions of Russia and to over more than 50 countries worldwide, including Brazil, China, India, United States, East-South Asia and Latin America, among others.
+The company delivers its products to all regions of Russia and to over more than 50 countries worldwide, including Brazil, China, India, United States, Southeast Asia and Latin America, among others.
 It manages its activities through two branches, one in Belarus and one in Germany.
 Silvinit operates through eight affiliated companies and eight subsidiaries.